 d.
-Control access to RPS by regional office users. who no longer need access to RPS modules review of authorized users for each RPS module.
+Control access to RPS by regional office users.
+Remove RPS access for staff who no longer need access to RPS modules and add access for new authorized users.
+Periodically conduct a review of authorized users for each RPS module.

 e.
 Ensure the timely and accurate recording of time for all regional activities to support the ROP.

 f.
-Ensure the timely and accurate entry of inspection reports, assessment letters, and inspection plans in ADAMS to support the posting of this information to the ROP .
+Ensure the timely and accurate entry of inspection reports, assessment letters, and inspection plans in ADAMS to support the posting of this information to the ROP Webpage.

 g.
-Verify the accuracy and timeliness of the data maintained in RPS and on the ROP .
+Verify the accuracy and timeliness of the data maintained in RPS and on the ROP Webpage.

 04.03 All RPS Users.
 Ensure that the following security considerations are understood and adhered to:

 a.
 Access to RPS modules (i.e., IP, IR, etc.) is controlled via the RPS Security Access System (SAM) module to ensure that entry and update capabilities are restricted to authorized personnel only.
-The SAM module is maintained by designated Office of Nuclear Reactor Regulation (NRR regional representatives.
+The SAM module is maintained by designated Office of Nuclear Reactor Regulation (NRR), NSIR, and regional representatives.
 These representatives have the capability to allow or restrict access to each RPS module by any individual member of the NRC staff.

 b.
 RPS may contain pre-decisional information, so system confidentiality is necessary to prevent inappropriate disclosure of this type of information.
 Provisions for controlling access to information found in the RPS database are specified in the Privacy Act of 1974, 5 USC 552a, and in the NRCs regulations specified in 10 CFR Part 9.

 c.
-To the extent possible, and unless directed to by other program guidance, proprietary data, security information, and other sensitive unclassified information should be excluded from both the RPS database and the ROP .
-Safeguards information to an allegation or alleger
+To the extent possible, and unless directed to by other program guidance, proprietary data, security information, and other sensitive unclassified information should be excluded from both the RPS database and the ROP Webpage.
+Safeguards information and references to an allegation or alleger shall not be entered into RPS.

-0306-05
+0306-05 GENERAL REQUIREMENTS

+05.01 Inspection Procedure Planning and Frequencies.

-05.01The regions use the RPS Inspection Planning (IP) module to plan and schedule inspections based on an annual IPC.
-IPCs begin on January and end on December -annual January 1 June 30July 1 December 31Q1 January 1 March 3Q2 April 1 June 30Q3 July 1 September 30Q4 October 1 December 31inspection in the inspection in inspection
+The regions and NSIR use the RPS Inspection Planning (IP) module to plan and schedule inspections based on an annual IPC.

+Annual IPCs begin on January 1st and end on December 31.

+Semi-annual frequencies have two 6-month periods per IPC:

+January 1 to June 30, and

+July 1 to December 31

+Quarterly frequencies have four 3-month periods per IPC:

+Q1: January 1 to March 31,

+Q2: April 1 to June 30,

+Q3: July 1 to September 30, and

+Q4: October 1 to December 31.

+The regions plan inspections by scheduling inspection procedures that are listed in the RPS/ IPAS module.

+The inspection procedure numbers listed in the RPS/IPAS are identical to actual inspection procedure numbers.

+Certain baseline inspection procedures that are attachments to IP 71111, “Reactor Safety—Initiating Events, Mitigating Systems, Barrier Integrity,” have multiple inspection frequencies (e.g., annually and quarterly) and corresponding sample size requirements.
+There is an IPAS inspection procedure number for each inspection procedure frequency.
+A list of codes used in RPS/IPAS for IP 71111 attachments is located on the RPS “How do I” Webpage at:

+http://nrr10.nrc.gov/nrr-office/rps/how-do-i/baselineinspection.pdf

+The following modules can be used to review and produce inspection plans for any plant at any given period of time.

-RPS/IP 22, Inspection/Activity Planthe planned inspection activities excluding security inspection plan is attached to the to provide a schedule of NRC inspections at a given site for approximately the next 15 months. inspection plans are posted on the ROP .
+RPS/REPORTS/IP 22, “Inspection/Activity Plan.”
+This is for the planned inspection activities excluding security.
+The inspection plan produced by this module is attached to the annual assessment and mid-cycle letters, in accordance with IMC 0305, to provide a schedule of NRC inspections at a given site for approximately the next 15 months.
+All letters and attached inspection plans are posted on the ROP Webpage.